cllopes/reactathon/labs/2_redux/readme.md

 ```

 The `loginUser` function takes in a username and password and returns another function which is passed to the **redux-thunk**
 middleware.
-The middleware takes this function and executes it passing in the `dispatch` method, which the function will
+The middleware takes this function and executes it passing in the `dispatch` method.

-call when the login call is finished and the user is fetched from the server.
+When the login call completes `dispatch` can be invoked with `setUser` to finally updated the **redux store**.

 This is using [async/await](../../material/1_es6/5_promises/readme.md) to synchronize the asynchronous call to the server.